stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://twitter.com/search?q=Cloudflare).

+"Whole thing happened again when I started from the beginning to reset my password, then again when it told me to reactivate my account." by @[JayNBoston](https://twitter.com/JayNBoston/status/1199829882131427333)

 "You also send all the traffic to the NSA though Cloudflare — thanks but no thanks!" by @[Mcnst](https://twitter.com/Mcnst/status/1199096502968299520)